-Claimants' counsel will attempt to create pressure on manufacturers in product liability litigation by collecting a large number of potential cases (often through internet advertising).
-These cases will inevitably include a few potential high exposure cases and numerous cases of little or no value.
-Strategically, claimants' counsel leverage their high value cases in order to boost the value of their low (or no) damage cases.
+Claimants' counsel attempt to create pressure on manufacturers in product liability litigation by collecting a large number of potential cases (often through internet advertising).
+These cases inevitably include a few potential high exposure cases and numerous cases of little or no value.
+Strategically, claimants' counsel leverage their high value cases to boost the value of their low (or no) damage cases.

 How claimants' counsel collect cases.
-The internet has revolutionised the ability of lawyers to solicit potential claimants.
-A simple search on the internet for any one of the major products currently the subject of litigation will return numerous websites hosted by claimants' counsel.
+The internet has revolutionised lawyers' ability to solicit potential claimants.
+A simple search on the internet for any one of the major products currently the subject of litigation returns numerous websites hosted by claimants' counsel.
 These websites provide a method for a "free case review" and an avenue for that counsel, regardless of location, to collect cases.
-Of course, television, radio, and billboard advertisements are still regularly utilised as well.
+Television, radio and billboard advertisements are still also regularly used.

 Impact on foreign manufacturers.
-The ability of claimants' counsel to advertise and solicit cases not only allows for the easy collection of cases, but it also serves as a method to influence public opinion.
-Any consumer who goes to the internet with a question regarding a targeted product will be inundated with biased information generated by claimants' counsel.
+The ability of claimants' counsel to advertise and solicit cases not only allows for the easy collection of cases, but can also influence public opinion.
+Any consumer who searches the internet regarding a targeted product is inundated with biased information generated by claimants' counsel.

 Potential countermeasures.
 There is little a manufacturer can do to avoid the advertising onslaught.
 Having a publicly available website to provide accurate information can help provide consumers with a more balanced presentation of the facts.
-A manufacturer can also purchase potential website addresses before claimants' counsel has an opportunity to do so (that is, "widget-lawsuit.com").
-Lastly, simply knowing the technique claimant's counsel will employ helps a manufacturer appreciate the weaknesses and pressure-points that the claimants' counsel likewise face.
+A manufacturer can also purchase potential website addresses before claimants' counsel has an opportunity to do so

+(for example, widget-lawsuit.com).
+Lastly, simply knowing the technique claimants' counsel will employ helps a manufacturer appreciate the weaknesses and pressure-points that claimants' counsel likewise face.